Munchkinland/Diaebetes-Decision-Tree-Express/README.md

 A requirements.txt file is generated containing project dependencies so that others can replicate the development environment.
 In summary, the project addresses the construction of a decision tree classifier for diabetes prediction, covering data loading, model training, evaluation, and optimization steps.
 The ultimate goal is to provide a comprehensive set of steps and tools to address similar classification problems in the future.

+Disclaimer 👉 There is just a quick sight, an express interpretation, of course it could be performance better.